vbsinha/Notes/Java/Inner Class.md

 3. Construct Inner class instances more explicitly using `outer.new Inner(params)` like `this.new Inner()` (`this` is redundant here).
 For any object `o` of Outer, we can construct Inner object as `o.new Inner()`.
 4. Use `Outer.Inner` to refer to `Inner` outside `Outer`.
 5. Any static field declared in inner class must be final and initialized with a compile time constant.
 6. Inner class cannot have static method.
+(No reason specified in language for this limitation.)
 7. Inner class gets translated into regular class regular files with`$` separating the outer and inner class names.
 8. Inner classes are more powerful than extracting them out, and storing a reference to the outer class, since such an extracted class will not be able to access Outer's private fields.
+9. Compiler modifies all inner class constructor by adding a parameter for the outer class reference.
+Compiler also automatically adds a parameter for the outer class object in inner class constructor call. `outerObject.new Inner(params)`.

 #### Local inner class